 Full title: Elastic Borracha Elástico, Timor-Leste/Australia Mobile Contemporary Artists’ Residency

-Published: December 2016; first launched at Northern Territory Library, Darwin, 15 February 2017
+Published: January 2017 and launched at Northern Territory Library, Darwin, 15 February 2017

 Publisher: Northern Centre for Contemporary Art, Darwin and The Cross Art Projects, Sydney;